Hungary Tilts Eastwards to Maximize Economic Gains

 BYD already had a truck and bus factory in the city of Komarom, in the northwestern part of Hungary, near the border with Slovakia.
 Now, BYD plans to invest another EUR 26 million (RMB 200 million) to build an electric car factory in the city of Szeged, near the Hungary-Serbia border.

-Hungary’s cost of living and wage structure is lower than in Western Europe.
-It thus provides almost all the trappings of a western country with a lower cost of living, making it an attractive destination for Chinese companies.
+Hungary’s cost of living and wage structure are lower than in Western Europe.
+It thus provides almost all the trappings of a Western country with a lower cost of living, making it an attractive destination for Chinese companies.

-On its own, the CATL battery plant in Debrecen is expected to necessitate EUR 7.3 billion in investment and will be able to supply vehicle manufacturers across Europe.
-Over the past few years, Chinese #FDI into Hungary have cumulated to a staggering EUR 15 billion (HUF 6 trillion), making China the largest #FDI source in Hungary.
+On its own, the Energy Storage Systems (#ESS) plant of CATL in Debrecen required EUR 7.3 billion in investment.
+It will have an annual production capacity of 100 GWh and is intended to supply vehicle manufacturers not just in Hungary, but also across Europe.
+Over the past few years, Chinese investments into Hungary have cumulated to a staggering EUR 15 billion (HUF 6 trillion), making China the largest #FDI source in Hungary.